juicedata/juicefs-csi-driver/docs/en/guide/resource-optimization.md

 Mount Pod will be re-used when multiple applications reference a same PV, JuiceFS CSI Node Service will manage Mount Pod life cycle using reference counting: when no application is using a JuiceFS PV anymore, JuiceFS CSI Node Service will delete the corresponding Mount Pod.

-But with Kubernetes, containers are ephemeral and sometimes scheduling happens so frequently, you may prefer to keep the Mount Pod for a short while after PV deletion, so that newly created pods can continue using the same Mount Pod without the need to re-create, further saving cluster resources.
+But with Kubernetes, containers are ephemeral and sometimes scheduling happens so frequently, you may prefer to keep the Mount Pod for a short while after PV deletion, so that newly created Pods can continue using the same Mount Pod without the need to re-create, further saving cluster resources.

 Delayed deletion is controlled by a piece of config that looks like `juicefs/mount-delete-delay: 1m`, this supports a variety of units: `ns` (nanoseconds), `us` (microseconds), `ms` (milliseconds), `s` (seconds), `m` (minutes), `h` (hours).